 It doesn’t require any particular skills, but it can be quite successful if you meet the standards for quality and work ethic.

 If this sounds like something you might want to do, then freelance writing could be a perfect gig for you.

 The way it usually works is that you sign up with a writing site and then get assignments from clients.
-You work on those assignments as if they were your full-time job, complete them by the deadline, send in an invoice for payment (usually 50% of what they pay), and repeat!
+You work on those assignments as if they were your full-time job, complete them by the deadline, send in a digital invoice for payment (usually 50% of what they pay), and repeat!